Murder of Caren Koslow

-On March 12, 1992, in the Rivercrest area of Fort Worth, Texas, intruders attacked Jack Koslow and Caren Courtney Koslow, a husband and wife, in their house.
+On March 12, 1992, in the Rivercrest area of Fort Worth, Texas, United States, intruders attacked Jack Koslow and Caren Courtney Koslow, a husband and wife, in their house.
 Caren Koslow's throat was slashed, killing her, while Jack escaped the house and survived.

 Crime

 Authorities initially suspected Jack Koslow.
 They ultimately found that two people, Jeffrey Dillingham and Brian Dennis Salter, had attacked the Koslows, with Dillingham beating them and Salter slashing their throats.
 After the attack they stole a wristwatch worth $1,600 and $200 in cash from a wallet.

 Kristi Anne Koslow, the daughter of Jack Koslow and stepdaughter of Caren Koslow, had conspired with Dillingham and Salter in order to get inheritance money.
 Kristi had provided them with the alarm codes so they could sneak into the Koslow residence.
 Kristi Koslow had promised them $1 million if they carried out the attack.

 Background

 At the time of the murder, Jack Koslow, a helicopter pilot, was 48.
 Caren Koslow, a member of a family of petroleum businesspeople, was 40.
 Kristi Koslow was 17.
 Mike Cochran of the Associated Press stated that the Koslows were at the "periphery" of the "social whirl" of Fort Worth.

 Dillingham, born March 6, 1973, was an employee at a video store.
 Salter was born on April 30, 1972.
 Dillingham and Salter were both 19 years old at the time of the murder.
 Salter was the boyfriend of Kristi Koslow.